Keyboard shortcuts

 The free backend::run builds the BindingModel once (with the backend’s prefix), calls files, and writes each OutputFile (creating parent directories). backend::output_files calls the same files and returns the sorted path list, so generate and output_files are derived from a single source and cannot drift.
 Python is the reference single-pass backend (it overrides the per-entity hooks and composes emit_members); Ruby, .NET, Node, and Android are multi-pass (their FFI declarations, wrapper classes, and secondary surfaces such as the JNI C shim are emitted in their own passes inside files).

-Generators emit code by direct string construction; there is no template-engine layer (an early Tera prototype intended for user template overrides was removed in 0.4.0 because nothing read from it).
+Generators emit code into a String; there is no template-engine layer (an early Tera prototype intended for user template overrides was removed in 0.4.0 because nothing read from it).
+Indentation and block nesting are managed by the CodeWriter toolkit (see below) rather than by hand-rolled \n/space bookkeeping.
 Shared rendering infrastructure lives in weaveffi_core:

 • backend: the LanguageBackend trait, the run/output_files driver, the OutputFile type, and the impl_generator_via_backend! bridge macro.